 - In response to a third-party subpoena

-This is definitely not something you want to hear from your VPN provider, especially considering they collect your originating IP address.
-We appreciate the level of transparency demonstrated here by AVG, however this attitude towards customer data just isn’t ideal at all.
+This is definitely not something you want to hear from your VPN provider, especially considering they collect your true IP address.
+This attitude towards customer data and consumer privacy is not good.

 Ease of Use

-AVG’s desktop apps are well-laid out and very user-friendly, but streamlined to a fault.
-The main screen is extremely stripped back and displays just your chosen VPN server location and an on/off toggle that lights up in green to let you know you’re connected – we’d usually expect to see some more connection information here, such as your new IP address or maybe even some basic speed stats.
-The interface also seems unnecessarily large, taking up a large portion of the screen with loads of chunks of empty space.
+AVG’s VPN desktop apps are well-laid out and very user-friendly, but way too basic.
+The main screen is extremely stripped back and only displays your chosen VPN server location and an on/off toggle that lights up in green to let you know you’re connected.

-You can access the server list by clicking the ‘change location’ button in the center of the app, and this opens in a separate window.
-We really like the way it’s organized by continent, saving you from scrolling through the entire server list, and there are even specific tabs for those servers optimized for streaming or P2P activity.
-A minor complaint here is that there’s no way of saving your favorite servers so you can easily access them at a later date, however this won’t be a dealbreaker for most.
+You can access the VPN server list by clicking the ‘change location’ button in the center of the app, and this opens in a separate window.
+We really like the way this list is organized by continent, saving you from scrolling through the entire server list.

-AVG’s software really falls down when it comes to configurable settings – there are absolutely none to speak of.
-Clicking on the cog in the top right-hand corner will take you to the general settings list, but this is limited to turning on WiFi security and deciding whether or not you want the VPN to automatically connect on startup.
-This might appeal to VPN beginners who simply want to click and connect, however more experienced users looking to fiddle with lots of features to optimize their connection will definitely need to look elsewhere.
+AVG’s VPN software really falls down when it comes to configurable settings – there are none, in fact.
+Clicking on the cog in the top right-hand corner will take you to the general settings list, to turn on WiFi security and to allow the VPN to automatically connect on startup.

-The one annoying thing about AVG is that in order to complete the setup, you’ll have to restart your device, so make sure you’ve saved everything important before you begin.
-Once this is done, simply log in with your email and password and you’re good to go.
+Annoyingly, in order to complete the VPN setup you’ll have to restart your device, so make sure you’ve saved everything important before you do so.
+Once you’ve restarted your device, simply log in with your email and password and you’re good to go.

-AVG’s customer support is of a far lower standard than we’d usually expect from such a well-established company.
-The support section of the website is incredibly badly laid out and we had to search for ages to find the relevant resources, as there’s no dedicated section specifically regarding the VPN service.
+AVG’s customer support is below-par from what we’d expect from a well-established security company.
+The support section of the website is awfully laid out and it took us a long time to find the relevant resources, since there’s no dedicated section about their VPN service.

-Even when we knew where to look, the information was limited to just basic FAQs and links to the community forum, which is widely user-based with little input from the company.
-These will probably be enough to solve the majority of straightforward questions and any minor troubleshooting queries, however for anything more complex than this you’ll have to contact the support team.
+When we found information on their VPN product, it was limited to just basic FAQs and links to the community forum, which is mostly user-generated with little input from AVG’s support team.
+This information should be enough to solve most straightforward questions and minor troubleshooting queries, but for anything more complex you’ll have to contact the support team.

-There’s no live chat feature or contact email address, so the only way to get in touch with a support agent is via a support request form on the website.
-You’ll only get a response from a human being if you have a free or paid subscription, otherwise you’ll just be redirected to the FAQs, which is really irritating.
+Live chat is not available, and there is no contact email address.
+The only way to get in touch with a support agent is via a support request form on the website.
+You’ll only get a response from a human being if you have a free or paid AVG VPN subscription, otherwise you’ll just be redirected to the FAQs.

-We sent a few questions and never actually received a response at all, so don’t expect to have any problems resolved within a matter of minutes like you would with top-tier providers.
-Overall a disappointing experience that needs a great deal of improvement, especially considering the monthly cost of the VPN.
+We sent a few questions using the support request form but we never received a response, so don’t expect to have any problems resolved within a matter of minutes like you would with top VPN providers.

 The Bottom Line